Goshe00/Assistive-Switch-Testing-System---CG65/README.md

 ### 2. Order and assemble the activation circuit
 The activation circuit will be used to receive and send signals from the load cell and switch to a computer.

-All of the files and documentation can be found in the [Electronics/Activation Circuit](/Electronics/Activation_Circuit/) folder.
+All of the files and documentation can be found in the [/Electronics/Activation_Circuit/PCB_Assembly_Guide.pdf](https://github.com/Goshe00/Assistive-Switch-Testing-System---CG65/tree/main/Electronics/Activation%20Circuit) folder.

 ### 3. Order and assemble the force sensor

 The force sensor includes the load cell and its adapter.
 It will be used to send signals to the PCB during a testing routine.

-All of the documentation can be found in the [/Electronics/Sensor](/Electronics/Sensor) folder.
-Individual print files of the adapter can be found in [/3D Printing Files/Load Cell Adapter](/3D_Printing_Files/Load_Cell_Adapter) folder.
+All of the documentation can be found in the [/Electronics/Force Sensor](https://github.com/Goshe00/Assistive-Switch-Testing-System---CG65/tree/main/Electronics/Force%20Sensor) folder.
+Individual print files of the adapter can be found in [/3D_Printing_Files/Load_Cell_Adapter](https://github.com/Goshe00/Assistive-Switch-Testing-System---CG65/tree/main/3D%20Printing%20Files/Load%20Cell%20Adapter) folder.
 The code to configure the microcontroller can be found in [/Software/ESP](/Software/ESP)

 ### 4. Install and setup Neoprint, our testing system's user interface